noahrog02/noahrog02.github.io/_pages/about.md

 ![Transformer](images/TransformerBased.png)

 Zhou, Ma and Liu used BERT creating a model that can predict market events.
-An event in the stock market is for example a so called earings call, which happen quarterly, where the company presents the results of the last quarter and tries to explain future directions, or another example would be a board member of the company buying or selling the stock.
+An event in the stock market is for example a so called earings call, which happen quarterly, where the company presents the results of the last quarter and tries to explain future directions.
+Or maybe a board member of the company buying or selling the stock.
 All these events are often followed by price movement, where the authors tried to predict if this price movement is positive or negative. <br>
 BERT will get a news article of the corresponding company as an input, where every word of the article is called a token.
 These tokens will then be classified by BERT and transformed in some numerical value $$h_{1}$$ to $$h_{n}$$.
 Additionally BERT will create a so called $$h_{cls}$$ token that classifies the whole news article in a single numerical value.
 They then use a low-level and a high level-detector feed forward network that aims to give predictions, wheter a buy or sell event is happening.
 The low-level detector network will get the classified values $$h_{1}$$ to $$h_{n}$$ as an input and produce a low-level prediction based on these values.
 This low-level prediction together with the $$h_{cls}$$ of BERT will then be forwarded into the high-level detector which will produce the final high-level prediction.

 ![Event_Transformer](images/Event_Transformer.png)